 (Feel free to link to the video - like landing on tall skinny mountain top) I would say the scariest landing to date I have ever had was a malfunction that nearly cost me my life.
 I was trying to jump 2 parachutes, open one, cut it away, go back into free fall, and open the other.
 It all went horribly wrong and I crashed under half a canopy from over 1000.

+If you had to pick your best moment in your action sports career what would it be and why?
 The best moment in my action career is waking up in my bed and looking out the window at the beautiful day ahead of me.
 Nothing is worth it unless you feel truly alive, and when you get that sensation, you must embrace whatever it is that gives you that feeling ;) I'd also have to say that those introspective moments where I realize how large of a community has been created and to see how it’s grown into this awesome family makes me smile a lot too.

+Most difficult challenge you’ve overcome and what motivates you to keep putting yourself out there?
 Hardest challenge I have ever taken in action sports was trying to break the world record free solo.
 It took me three full years of dedicated idiocy.
 My motivation is the internal fire that it ignites in me, it’s hard to explain.
 It's just who I am that gets me out there and if I wasn't out there slacklining or BASE jumping I'd surely find another way to be out there.

+What is your career Goal?
 My career goal is to keep having fun doing what I do.
 To not let myself get absorbed by anything else other than the true and unbridled ability to do what I want to have fun, all the time.

+Where are the top 3 places you’ve BASE jumped and is there a place you've always wanted to jump but haven't yet?
 I've always wanted to jump the Burj Khalifa in Dubai but haven't yet.
 As for my top three places I can't really say I have any because any day I get to do what I love is a good day.

+How do you deal with that "haters" or safety obsessed that don’t approve?
 I would say that I am safety obsessed, and to all the people who hate me, I usually just don't give them any time or energy.
 I just focus on what's next.